nliulab/HRnV-Calc/README.md

 - Raw ECG (*.txt, *.csv)
 - IBI (*.txt, *.csv)
-- ECG PC -- ECG singal with peak positions (*.csv) saved by HRnV-Calc.
+- ECG PC -- ECG signal with peak positions (*.csv) saved by HRnV-Calc.

 #### Single/Batch Processing
 **Single File** lets users conduct HRV/HRnV analysis on one single input file at a time.
 This option supports [all data types](#data-type-and-formats).
 Once the data type is configured, users may click on the `Open File/Folder` button to navigate and locate the input file.
 Note that HRnV-Calc will only display files in supported formats for the specified data type.